+Relics of empire?
+Colonialism and the Culture Wars

+Katie Donington

 ‘Too much Hampstead and not enough Hull’ was how the Labour MP Andy Burnham characterised the cultural identity of the Remain campaign in 2016.
 The divisions within society which the Brexit result exposed have been attributed to differences in class, age, education, geography, ethnicity and nationalism.
 Cultural identity has formed a key site of contestation demarcating the so-called metropolitan liberal elites of Hampstead from the common-folk of Hull.
 The citizens of nowhere, with their embrace of globalisation and multiculturalism, have been pitted against the earthy rootedness of the citizens of somewhere, those native tribes who have been displaced and discarded by a political class which has ‘more in common with international elites than with the people down the road.’
 The rise of a nativist populism expressed in both the vote for Brexit and across the Atlantic in the election of Donald Trump, has manifested itself culturally in what historian David Olusoga as termed a series of ‘history wars’.
 Debates over the national narrative and the meaning(s) of its signs and symbols have long been a way of delineating who can stake a claim to belong, and who will be accepted as belonging.
 The cultural battle lines have been drawn in relation to histories of slavery and empire, highlighting the racial fault lines which have long existed within both societies.
 In America this issue reached a tragic nadir in the summer of 2017 following a prolonged and vitriolic public debate over the proposed removal of the statue of Confederate leader Robert E. Lee from Emancipation Park (formerly Lee Park) in Virginia.
 Following a ‘Unite the Right’ rally which took place in Charlottesville on 11-12 August, the anti-racist activist Heather Heyer was murdered by a white supremacist.
 In the following days, President Trump gave a speech at a rally in Phoenix in which he told the crowds that ‘they are trying to take away our history and our heritage’.
 The question of whose history and whose heritage forms the collective ‘our’ is central to an understanding of the exclusionary politics of who is inside and outside of the President’s vision of the nation.